HTTPArchive/almanac.httparchive.org/src/content/en/2025/ecommerce.md

 ---
 #See https://github.com/HTTPArchive/almanac.httparchive.org/wiki/Authors'-Guide#metadata-to-add-at-the-top-of-your-chapters
 title: Ecommerce
-description: This chapter explores trends in the ecommerce ecosystem, examining platform popularity, performance metrics, and regional differences.
-Covering Core Web Vitals, Lighthouse scores, and accessibility, it highlights how platforms like WooCommerce and Shopify dominate, while newer players gain traction in specific regions and niches.
+description: This chapter explores trends in the ecommerce ecosystem, covering platform adoption, Core Web Vitals, Lighthouse metrics, payments, and regional differences.
+It highlights how platforms like WooCommerce and Shopify lead while newer players grow in specific markets.
-hero_alt: Hero image of a Web Almanac character at a super market checkout loading items from a shopping basket onto the conveyor belt while another character payes with a credit card.
+hero_alt: Hero image of a Web Almanac character at a supermarket checkout loading items from a shopping basket onto the conveyor belt while another character pays with a credit card.
 authors: [AmandeepSingh]
 reviewers: [AmandeepSingh]
 analysts: [AmandeepSingh]